1. Improve family community

 4. Improve the extracurricular programs offered at Captain Gilmer to increase students’ participation.

-The objective is to increase diversity within the art program by adding choir in middle school as an additional program and drama as an extra after-school program and extend the sports program to include cross-country running events, and include yearbook as a creative organization.
+The objective is to increase diversity within the art program by adding extra after-school programs, including fine arts and STEM.
+Student council and yearbook are included as a creative organization.
 The initiative can be measured by student participation and involvement.
-The intended goal is to encourage different strengths not just academically but also in the form of sports, STEM organizations, and the arts.
+The intended goal is to encourage different strengths not just academically but also in the form of sports, STEM organizations, and the fine arts.

 5. Connecting field trips to grade-level standards and curriculum